Understanding and Mitigating the Impacts of Differentially Private Census Data on State Level Redistricting: Balancing District Populations with Noise

 \paragraph{Errors in enacted districts} Real redistricting plans are drawn by people, not sampled from ensembles.
 We do not know how offsets fare in a real redistricting setting.
 But the distribution of $|\error(\dist)|$ on districts created by the political process can give us some initial idea.
 Using DEMO and SWAP, we compute $|\error(\dist)|$ for every congressional and state legislative district enacted after the 2010 Decennial Census (rather than for algorithmic ensembles of districts).
 We group the districts by ideal population, which doesn't depend on the redistricting plan.
 Table~\ref{tab:real_dist_errors} reports the maximum, 98th, and 90th percentile values in each group.
 For the overwhelming majority of geographies---including all with ideal population above $32,000$---the relative error magnitude from disclosure avoidance was well under 1\%.
 A Rhode Island State House of Representatives district saw the largest observed relative error: 2.14\%, corresponding to just 301 people.

 A redistricter can use these numbers to guide the use of offsets where population deviation under the CEF is a concern, though more research would be warranted.
-If the ideal district population is $\idealPop = 200,000$, an offset of $\offset = 0.1\%$ might be appropriate; if $\idealPop = 20,000$, an offset of $\offset = 0.63\%$ appears more appropriate.
+If the ideal district population is $\idealPop = 200,000$, an offset of $\offset = 0.51\%$ might be a conservative choice; if $\idealPop = 20,000$, an offset of {$\offset = 1.37\%$} appears more appropriate.

 \paragraph{Magnitude relative to population drift} As a point of comparison for the population deviations so far, we analyze district population imbalances arising from population shifts in the 10 years between decennial censuses.
 This is only one acknowledged source of population deviation among districts, and ignores systematic undercounts and overcounts that differ by race and ethnicity \citep{pes}.
 Using data from IPUMS that standardizes congressional district geographies between decennial censuses, we compare total populations of congressional districts of the 110th-112th Congresses in both the 2000 and 2010 censuses \citep{nhgis}.\footnote{Because Census geographies (i.e. block boundaries) are modified every 10 years, districts drawn using 2000 census data may split 2010 census blocks, complicating comparisons between years.} When measured with the 2000 data used to draw the districts, the deviations are relatively small.
 Of states with more than one Congressional district, the average deviation is just 613 people ($\sim$0.1\% of the ideal population), while the maximum is 6,698 ($\sim$1\% of the ideal).
 By the 2010 Census, the average increased to 137,974 people ($\sim$19\% of the ideal), while the maximum increased to 340,948 people (Texas, $\sim$43\% of the ideal).